 You need to create the templates.

-Solution: You use Visual Studio to create a XML template that defines the deployment and configuration settings for the SQL Server environment.
+Solution: You use Visual Studio to create a XAML template that defines the deployment and configuration settings for the SQL Server environment.

 Does the solution meet the goal?